scrum-1/horosim/README.md

 See [Installation Instructions](docs/Installation.md)

-## Using the simulator ##
+## Testing the simulator ##

 First, open the CoppeliaSim and load an scene with the model of your machine.
 For this explanation, we will use the line following robot example.
-If you are using the virtual machine, you need to download the scene from the repository, you can find it [here](examples/lineFollowingRobot/line_following_robot.ttt).
+You need to download the scene from the repository, you can find it [here](examples/lineFollowingRobot/line_following_robot.ttt).
 If you downloaded the repository, you can find it in the folder "examples/lineFollowingRobot/".
-To load the scene, go toFile->Open Scene... in CoppeliaSim.
+To load the scene, go to File->Open Scene... in CoppeliaSim.
 You should select the file (line_following_robot.ttt).
 After this, you should see the black line on the floor and the robot.
 Then, you are ready to run your Arduino code.
 You don't need to touch anything in CoppeliaSim, the simulation will start automatically when you run your program.
 However, you can use your mouse to rotate (middle button of the mouse) and translate (left button of the mouse) the view in CoppeliaSim.

-Second, open the Arduino IDE and open the Test.ino sketch that comes with the repository (examples/lineFollowingRobot folder): If you are using the virtual machine, press in nine dots button at the bottom left corner ("Show Applications") and type Arduino.
-Then choose the Arduino icon and go to File->Open to locate the Test sketch in /home/htmaa/Arduino/hardware/arduino2vrepsim/Test/Test.ino.
+Second, open the Arduino IDE and open the robot_with_dc_motors.ino sketch that comes with the repository (examples/lineFollowingRobot/robot_with_dc_motors folder).
+To do that, open the Arduino IDE and press File->Open and locate the robot_with_dc_motors sketch in HoRoSim/examples/lineFollowingRobot/robot_with_dc_motors/robot_with_dc_motors.ino.

 Third, select the Board ArduinoUno_HoRoSim in the Arduino IDE.
 Tools->Board->ArduinoUno_HoRoSim.
 It can be at the bottom, so maybe you have to scroll down in the Board menu.
 This will change the compiler and, instead of compiling your code for the microcontroller, it will compile the code to use the CoppeliaSim simulator.